Bruce McCormack: Biography

 McCormack was the Charles Hodge Professor of Systematic Theology.
 Since 2023, he has been Chair of Modern Theology at the University of Aberdeen.

-In 1980, he married Mary Schmidt McCormack who served as the director of women's ministries in Stone Hill Church of Princeton.
+In 1980, he married Mary Schmitt McCormack who served as the director of women's and children’s ministries in Stone Hill Church of Princeton.

 Honors

 McCormack was awarded the international Karl Barth Prize by the Board of the Evangelical Church of the Union in Germany in 1998, for his publication Karl Barth's Critically Realistic Dialectical Theology (1995).
 This signaled a paradigm shift in the reading of Barth.

 He was awarded an honorary doctorate from the Friedrich-Schiller University of Jena in Germany in 2004.

 McCormack delivered the 2008 T.F.
 Torrance Lectures ("The Humility of the Eternal Son: A Reformed Version of Kenotic Christology") in the University of St. Andrews, the 2011 Croall Lectures ("Abandoned by God: The Death of Christ in Systematic, Historical, and Exegetical Perspective") in the University of Edinburgh, and the 2011 Kenneth Kantzer Lectures ("The God Who Graciously Elects: Seven Lectures on the Doctrine of God") in the Trinity Evangelical Divinity School.